6.3 Specimen Collection & Basic Care

 Key Takeaways

-- The CNA collects routine urine and stool specimens; label at the bedside, use the correct container, follow standard precautions, and deliver promptly.
+- The CNA collects routine urine and stool specimens; wear gloves, follow standard precautions, label the container at the bedside with full identifiers, and deliver it promptly.

-- A clean-catch (midstream) urine specimen requires perineal cleaning, starting the stream, then catching the middle portion in a sterile cup.
+- A clean-catch (midstream) urine specimen requires perineal cleaning, starting the stream into the toilet, then catching the middle portion in a sterile cup.

-- A 24-hour urine collection discards the first void, then saves every void for 24 hours, kept on ice or refrigerated per policy; one missed void voids the test.
+- A 24-hour urine collection discards the first void to start timing, then saves every void for 24 hours kept on ice or refrigerated; one missed void invalidates the test and it restarts.

-- Blood glucose monitoring is outside the basic Florida CNA scope unless the CNA holds additional state-approved training and facility authorization.
+- Blood glucose finger-stick testing is outside the basic Florida CNA scope unless the CNA holds additional state-approved training and written facility authorization.

-- Mislabeled, contaminated, or delayed specimens give false results — accuracy and prompt delivery to the lab are part of the CNA's responsibility.
+- Mislabeled, contaminated, or delayed specimens give false results — accuracy, correct technique, and prompt delivery to the lab are part of the CNA's responsibility.

 Specimen Collection Within the CNA Scope